schiad/Si5351_Quadrature/README.md

 - [ ] Resolve the bug of 0 before frequency for unit indicator
 - [ ] See code for Serial control
+- [ ] Add preprossor directives to make screen in option

 ## Libraries used or copied